Healthy Tigers Wellness Initiative

 - Separate appointments must be made for each person, (i.e., your spouse, or sponsored adult dependent).
 Be sure to return to the Healthy Tigers main page and click "Schedule Appointment Online" prior to scheduling a separate appointment for your spouse (or sponsored adult dependent).

 What if I would like to get the Healthy Tigers testing done at my physician's office?That is perfectly fine; you simply need to print the Healthcare Provider Screening Form from the Healthy Tigers website and take it with you to your physician's office.
+If you choose to have your screening performed by your physician, you are not required to have an additional screening performed at the AUPCC.
 Please note: Lab, office visit and other screening costs associated with some of the Healthy Tigers screening procedures, if conducted by your physician, may be billable to you unless they are deemed to be medically necessary.
 The AU BCBS insurance plan only allows one wellness visit from your physician in a calendar year.
 If screening is performed by your physician and you visit a physician for an additional wellness visit, you will incur costs for the second visit.
 See your BCBS Summary of Benefits for more information and consult with your doctor or his/her office staff to determine how this might affect you and if you may be responsible to pay for the full amount of the testing.

 What if an employee or his/her spouse (or sponsored adult dependent) already has an established relationship with a physician and has had this testing performed recently?
 Do they have to repeat the testing in order to receive the premium discount?If an employee or his/her spouse (or sponsored adult dependent) has visited a physician and has had lab work completed in the current calendar year, those results can be used.
 The employee will need to print the Healthcare Provider Screening Form and follow the instructions.
 The employee or the covered spouse (or sponsored adult dependent) must complete and sign Section 1 of the form including all contact information and AU BCBS contract number.
 Forms received without all identifying information (name, date of birth, contract #, Banner ID # if applicable, etc.) will not be accepted and therefore will not qualify you for the insurance premium discount.
 The physician will need to complete, sign, and date Section 2 of the form, and you or your physician may submit the completed screening form to the Healthy Tigers office by mail, fax, hand deliver, or email.
 Forms received without the required screening data (cholesterol, blood sugar, blood pressure, height, weight and BMI) will not be accepted and therefore will not qualify you for the insurance premium discount.
 The address, phone number, e-mail address, and fax number are provided at the bottom of the form.